Digital gold currency

-Digital gold currency (or DGC) is a form of electronic money (or digital currency) based on mass units of gold.
+Digital gold currency (DGC) is a form of electronic money (or digital currency) based on mass units of gold.
 It is a kind of representative money, like a US paper gold certificate at the time (from 1873 to 1933) that these were exchangeable for gold on demand.
 The typical unit of account for such currency is linked to grams or troy ounces of gold, although other units such as the gold dinar are sometimes used.
 DGCs are backed by gold through unallocated or allocated gold storage.

 Digital gold currencies are issued by a number of companies, each of which provides a system that enables users to pay each other in units that hold the same value as gold bullion.
 These competing providers issue a type of independent currency.
+The Reserve Bank of Zimbabwe is also issuing the ZiG, a digital token backed by gold, which has also been granted legal tender status.

 Features

 Universal currency

 Proponents claim that DGC offers a truly global and borderless world currency system which is independent of exchange rate variations and political manipulation.
 Gold, silver, platinum and palladium each have recognized international currency codes under ISO 4217.